SunilVarma24/Vehicle-Insurance/README.md

 ## Methodology
 1. **Data Preprocessing**:
-   - Removed noisy and overlapping samples using Edited Nearest Neighbors (ENN).
+   - Removed outliers as well as noisy and overlapping samples using Edited Nearest Neighbors (ENN).
-   - Applied SMOTETomek for under- and oversampling to balance the data and create synthetic samples.
+   - Applied SMOTETomek for under and oversampling to balance the data and create synthetic samples.

-2. **Feature Engineering**:
+3. **Feature Engineering**:
-   - One-hot encoding for categorical variables.
    - Normalized numerical variables.

-3. **Model Training**:
+4. **Model Training**:
    - Used the XGBoost algorithm due to its robustness and efficiency with structured data.
    - Evaluated the model on validation and test sets.

-4. **Performance Metrics**:
+5. **Performance Metrics**:
    - Accuracy: 93%
    - Precision, Recall, and F1-Score were also analyzed to ensure balance.